Photoluminescence from metal nanostructures -- dependence on size: Discussion

+While in the current work we focused on the PL from simple structures and noble metals, our approach can be applied also to more complicated structures for which the local electric field is even more non-uniform such as long rods~\cite{Bouhelier_PL_2019}, various particle dimers~\cite{metal_luminescence_Link_2015,Bouhelier_PL_2019,Baumberg-Aizpurua_Nat_comm_2024_inelastic,Harutyunyan_2024}, trimers~\cite{Joel_Yang_ACS_Photonics_2016} etc., or to other plasmonic materials, including low electron density Drude materials such as transparent conducting oxides~\cite{Kinsey-Nat-Rev-Mater-2019,Un-Sarkar-Sivan-LEDD-II}.
 We also emphasize that the analysis in the current manuscript is limited to CW illumination, but could be extended also to pulsed illumination~\cite{Beversluis_PRB_2003,Lupton_transient_metal_PL,Lupton_transient_metal_PL_2017,Hecht_PRL-2019,Suemoto_PRB_2019}.
 In this scenario, which was studied more extensively in the past, the size-dependence of the temperature is different, and there is a dynamic transition between the non-thermal and thermal parts (see~\onlinecite{Sivan_tPL}), which entails further complexity.
 This class of experiments will be analyzed separately in future work.
 Ultimately, our work paves the way to simple optimization of the PL for practical purposes.

 {\bf Acknowledgements}.
 I. K. and Y.S. were partially funded by Israel Science Foundation (ISF) grant no. 340/2020, a Lower-Saxony - Israel collaboration grant no. 76251-99-7/20 (ZN 3637) as well as a grant from the Bronitzki family.
+I.W.U. was funded by the Guangdong Natural Science Foundation (Grants No. 2024A1515011457).